 PbN ZeroPay – Surcharge-enabled model that allows you to pass fees to patients (where permitted)

-While both are integrated into the PbN platform, they function under entirely different pricing models and compliance rules.
-This article provides a full breakdown of each model, including transaction fees, surcharging options, legal guidelines, and usage examples—so you can make the best choice for your practice.
+While all three options are integrated into the PbN platform, they operate under different pricing structures and compliance rules.
+This guide explains each model, including fee examples, surcharging options, and best-fit recommendations—so you can select the model that works best for your practice.

 At a Glance: Product Overview